EyeTrackVR/EyeTrackVR/docs/_pages/Software_Guide.md

 start slowly backing it off until mainly only your pupil is being visualized in the threshold viewer.

 Example of a threshold being too low:
-{% include custom/images/image_2.html url="https://i.imgur.com/30fFadH.png" max-width="500" caption="Where is my entire pupil?" alt="" %}
+{% include custom/images/image_2.html url="https://i.imgur.com/30fFadH.png" max-width="500" caption="" alt="" %}

 Example of too high of a threshold:
-{% include custom/images/image_2.html url="https://i.imgur.com/ZjpKfCV.png" max-width="500" caption="Woah what's all that junk? notice how my cornea is also being picked up, that's not good." alt="" %}
+{% include custom/images/image_2.html url="https://i.imgur.com/ZjpKfCV.png" max-width="500" caption="" alt="" %}

-Example of a good or correct threshold:
+Example of a good threshold:
 {% include custom/images/image_2.html url="https://i.imgur.com/KPUn8S1.png" max-width="500" caption="" alt="" %}

+Repeat everything in this step for your left eye.

+## Step 5: Calibrating your eyes.

+Once your eye is trackable by the software we need to calibrate it.

+Press the `Restart Calibration` button and look around.
+The important part is that you look to all extremes, all the way up, left, etc.
+Once you have done so, wait for the `Mode` to say `Tracking`

+The next step is to center your eye.

+Look straight forward and press the `Recenter Eye` button.

+Your eye is now fully calibrated.

+Repeat for your other eye.
+{% include custom/alerts/Note.html content=" To best center both eyes, look at one spot and hit the 'Recenter Eye' button for each eye without moving your eyes." %}

+## See anything outdated on this guide?
+Let me know! `Prohurtz#0001`